ronnybremer/waveshare-barcodescanner-rs/README.md

 Currently, the main development and testing of the crate is performed on Linux - specifically Raspberry PI 5 on 64-bit Bookworm -, but other major platforms should also work.

-### Getting started

-Please look at the provided examples on how to use this crate.

 ### Error handling

 All errors are wrapped into `anyhow::Error`.

 ### Tracing support

-This crate is using [Tracing][https://github.com/tokio-rs/tracing].
+This crate is using [Tracing](https://github.com/tokio-rs/tracing).
 In your application you need to set up a tracing_subscriber in order to get log output. `DEBUG` and `TRACE` levels are available for troubleshooting.

 ### Contributing